renaldyh27/renaldyh27.github.io/index.md

-## Welcome to Renaldy Herlim's page student at ucsd
+## Welcome to Renaldy Herlim's page

 My name is Renaldy Herlim, I am currently a student at University of California, San Diego.